 Long paragraphs and chunky sections of text can be difficult to read on a mobile screen and all that scrolling can get annoying for a reader – to the point where he or she might abandon the content altogether.
 Make your paragraphs shorter so mobile users do not have to scroll too much.
 Keep your design to one text column so users do not have to worry about horizontal scrolling.

 Another very considerate technique to employ for mobile users is to offer optional content that can be hidden or shown as required.
 This article from Mashable shows how practical this approach can be:

 Does your site have a lot of information that needs to be presented on the mobile site?
 A good way to organize things in a simple and digestible way is to set up a collapsible navigation.
 Taking your single-column structure a step further, you can stack chunks of large content in folding modules

 Opt For Responsive Web Design

 If you’re working off a content management system like WordPress you can choose a fully responsive theme.
-Responsive themes make use of web fonts, CSS3 and HTML5 and ensure that your site looks as good on a computer on any browser as they do on smart phones and tablets.
+Responsive designs make use of web fonts, CSS3 and HTML5 and ensure that your site looks as good on a computer on any browser as they do on smart phones and tablets.